liferay/liferay-frontend-projects/general/react_dnd.md

 # React Dnd

-react-dnd, wether is a good and very flexible drag and drop library for react, has one of the worst documentations ever.
-Anyway this is not intended to be a full replacement of reat-dnd docs but just some guides and tips to use it on a react application via hooks.
+react-dnd is a powerful and flexible drag and drop library for React, but there are some gaps in its documentation.
+Anyway, this is not intended to be a full replacement of react-dnd docs but just some guides and tips to use it on a React application via hooks.
 For full API reference visit https://react-dnd.github.io/react-dnd/

 ## Backend Provider